cezine/TanzaniaWater/README.md

 ![image2](./construction_year_vs_well.png)

-As we can see the construction year had a correlation with the condition of a well.
+As we can see, the construction year had a correlation with the condition of a well.
 The older construction years particularly before 1990 had a higher ratio of non-functioning to functioning wells, while the newer ones had the opposite ratio.
 We recommend the government focus on this factor when trying to target non functioning wells.

 ![image3](./images/paymenttype_vs_well.png)